 I’m an Assistant Professor of Philosophy at San José State University.
-Starting in January 2019, I’ll also be the University Director of Pre-Law Advising.
+I’m also the University Director of Pre-Law Advising.
 I work mainly in the intersection of metaphysics and normativity and argue for what I call a ‘normativity-driven metaphysics.’
 I also apply what I do there to other areas of philosophy such as philosophy of law, philosophy of religion, and applied ethics.

 Before coming to SJSU, I worked on my PhD at the University of Notre Dame.
 I wrote my dissertation, Making Metaphysics Matter: Essays on Reasons and Persons, under the supervision of Michael Rea.
 Prior to that, I was a graduate student at the University of Colorado where I received my J.D. and M.A. in philosophy.
 I have a B.A. from Boston University.